0x10cStandardsCommittee/0x10c-Standards/README.md

 If you have a proposal, idea or comment regarding upcoming or new standards, you can make an issue about it.

-From these issues, a Draft named Draft\_\<Subject\>.xm will be created using Pull Requests, with the format XML format as defined in RFC 2629.
+From these issues, a Draft named Draft\_\<Subject\>.xml will be created using Pull Requests, with the XML format as defined in RFC 2629.

 When the community agrees on the draft being a standard, and the game is expected to not collide with the standard in a later stage, the draft will be renamed Standard_\<Subject\>.xml .